ThemeHackers/NetHawk/README.md

 ### `send_line_notify(message)`
 Sends notifications to the configured LINE account.

-## Extending the System

-- **Adding New Threat Categories**: Update the `LABELS` list and retrain the model if necessary.
-- **Integrating New Models**: Replace the current model with an updated one in the `config.ini` file and adapt the preprocessing pipeline as needed.

 ## Contributions
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request with your improvements.